th3alexdev/simonsays/README.md

 ## Crédits

-* Game sounds are handled with the help of the [Howler.js](https://howlerjs.com/) library."
+* Game sounds are handled with the help of the [Howler.js](https://howlerjs.com/) library.

 ## About the creator